 Cloverleaf retracted after a single community meeting of about 100 residents organized by Moms Clean Air Force.

 CDO Aaron Bilyeu issued the formal withdrawal statement.
 The meeting that ended the project was organized in less than a week.
+RE-ENTERED: by spring 2026 Cloverleaf was back in the same area, before the Village of Wrightstown, advancing a data center via an August 11 utility-infrastructure referendum.

 The Dundee Village Council voted to block water supply.
 Cloverleaf retracted the pre-development agreement within weeks.